A six-day residential program designed to help social entrepreneurs take enterprises and innovative models to the next level.

 EPSE is a multisector program and designed for social entrepreneurs from nonprofit, business, and government entities.
 Ideal candidates are experienced leaders of social initiatives or organizations.
 While the educational and professional backgrounds may vary across participants, all attendees hold a high impact role at their organization.
 Each applicant’s set of skills and experience is considered by the application committee to create a complimentary and inclusive cohort.

-All organizations represented at the program have a focus on a double bottom line.
+All organizations represented at the program have a focus on social impact.
 While many of the organizations and initiatives represented in EPSE are often younger and in a developmental stage they can also be associated with larger, established organizations launching a new social arm or pivoting an existing model to serve a social cause.

 What to Expect